 Hull Blacking with Bitumen

 Pressure washing removes most loose materials.
-However some hulls may need extra time spent on them removing other things such as rust from the waterline.
+However, some hulls may need extra time spent on them removing other things such as rust from the waterline.
 After the hull has been properly prepared, hull blacking can commence.
-We recommend applying two coats of bitumen – any more than this provides no extra protection and only increases the build up of layers.
-High quality bitumen and rollers can be purchased from us or you may provide your own.
+We recommend applying two coats of bitumen.
+High-quality bitumen and rollers can be purchased from us or you may provide your own.

-With regard to the bitumen that we supply, the time between coats depends on temperature, but a good rule of thumb is to leave 24 hours between the first and second coat.
-This ensures the first coat has had well over 16 hours needed for outside temperatures of 20 degrees Celsius and over and is approaching 26 hours needed for temperates 10 degrees and under.
-After the last coat has been applied 48 hours are needed for the paint to cure before being immersed in water.
+The time between coats depends on temperature, but a good rule of thumb is to leave 24 hours between the first and second coat.
+This ensures the first coat has had well over 18 hours needed for surface temperatures of 10 degrees Celsius.
+After the last coat has been applied 24 hours are needed for the paint to cure before being immersed in water (again, at 10 degrees).

 Other materials such as paint trays, roller handles, brushes, white spirit, disposable gloves etc. we also have in stock.